robbiew/sauce-edit/README.md

 ## INSTALL
 - Binaries are in the Release folder.
-Only Linux64 for now.
+Windows64 and Linux64 for now -- feel free to build and test on other platforms!
 - Download and move somewhere on your path, rename, etc.

 ## USAGE